Clifford Quantum Cellular Automata: Trivial group in 2D and Witt group in 3D: Boundary algebras

 \subsection{Witt group of antihermitian forms}

 In this subsection we digress from TI Clifford QCA, but focus on antihermitian forms over $R$.

-Recall that the Witt group of a field is group of equivalence classes of nondegenerate symmetric bilinear forms~\cite{Lam,Kniga}.
+Recall that the Witt group of a field (of characteristic different from~$2$) is the group of all equivalence classes of nondegenerate symmetric bilinear forms~\cite{Lam,Kniga}.
 The equivalence relation is established by treating hyperbolic planes as trivial elements.
 We can define an analogous group for antihermitian forms over $R = \FF[x_1^\pm,\ldots,x_D^\pm]$.
 We declare that invertible antihermitian matrices $\Xi$ and $\Xi'$ of possibly different dimensions are {\bf equivalent} and write $\Xi \simeq \Xi'$ if there is an invertible matrix $E$ and nonnegative integers $n,n'$ such that

 Then we consider the abelian monoid of all equivalence classes of finite dimensional invertible antihermitian matrices (with zero constant terms in the diagonal) over $R$ where the monoid operation is given by the orthogonal (direct) sum.
 This monoid is actually a group, that we call {\bf Witt group of antihermitian matrices}, as the following lemma constructs inverses regardless of whether $\FF$ has characteristic~2. \begin{lemma} Write $\Xi \cong \Xi'$ if $E^\dagger \Xi E = \Xi'$ for some invertible $E$ over $R$.
 Let $\Xi = - \Xi^\dagger$ be an invertible antihermitian matrix with no constant term in the diagonal.
 Then,